-Captioning in English is provided in the Orientation film, which is shown on a regular basis in the Orientation Theater in the Museum Entrance Hall.
+Open captioning in English is provided in the Orientation film, which is shown in the Orientation Theater in the Museum Entrance Hall.

-All payphone banks include an accessible telephone and amplified volume.
+All payphone banks have amplified volume.
 TTY public telephones can be found in the following locations:

 - Museum Entrance Hall, by the Coat Check Room

 - Adjacent to the Museum Lecture Hall